On the Tambara Affine Line: Tambara Primes are Levelwise Radical

 \begin{lemma} Under the \cref{inductive step}, let $K$ be a subgroup of $G$ that properly contains $gHg^{-1}$ for some $g \in G$.
 Then there is an integer $M = M(K) \geq 0$ such that $P(y) > M$ implies that $y \in \mf{p}(G/K)$, for any $y \in T(G/K)$. \end{lemma}

-\begin{proof} By working up the subgroup lattice, it suffices to prove the lemma when $K$ is minimal among the subgroups of $G$ which properly contain $H$.
-By the previous two lemmas, we may suppose we know that $M(L)$ exists for all proper subgroups of $K$.
+\begin{proof} Since such an $M(K)$ exists if and only if $M(gKg^{-1})$ exists for all $g\in G$ we may assume that $H\leq K$.
+First, suppose that $H$ is a maximal subgroup of $K$.
+Then every proper subgroup $L<K$ is either conjugate to $H$, or does not contain a conjugate of $H$.
+By the previous two lemmas, we may suppose we know that $M(L)$ exists for all proper subgroups $L<K$.
 We let $U_K$ be the maximum of all the $M(L)$ for $L<K$, let $V_K$ be the number of proper subgroups of $K$, and define $M(K) = U_KV_K$.
 Let $y\in T(G/K)$ with $P(y)>M(K)$.
 Then we can write

 for some $N > M(K)$, where $g_i^{-1}L_i g_i\leq H$ and $L_i\leq K$.
 Note that because $K$ has strictly more elements than $H$ we must have that $L_i$ is a proper subgroup of $K$.
 We can rewrite the product as